grafana/grafana-vs-code-extension/README.md

 - Reads a dashboard JSON you have locally.
 - Opens the dashboard configured in the JSON in a running Grafana instance, right inside your IDE.
 - Allows you to edit the dashboard from the UI.
-- Saves your changes to _your_ JSON when you hit "Save" in the IDE panel.
+- Saves your changes to _your_ JSON when you hit "Save" in the preview.

 ## Requirements